muhamadhadiyansyah/muhamadhadiyansyah/README.md

 ### Hello World!!!

 My name is Muhamad Hadiyansyah.
 I have an interest in data science and data analysis such as doing statistics, and programming to build models that translate data points into business insights.
-I am deeply passionate about Spreadsheet, SQL, Python, R, STATA, Data Cleaning, Data Visualization, Big Data, Artificial Intelligence, and Machine Learning.
+I am deeply passionate about Spreadsheet, SQL, Python, R, STATA, Tableau, Data Cleaning, Data Visualization, Big Data, Artificial Intelligence, and Machine Learning.

 ### Technical skills: